-- Urban density in 1300: Historical levels of urban density could influence both Black Death intensity and long-term political-economic outcomes.
-Therefore, urban density in 1300 is a key control variable.
-We use data by Wahl (2019) on town population sizes to compute a historical urban density score for each of our electoral districts. - 2.
-Distance to the nearest major port: This measure reflects the distance to the nearest major port.
+in 1300 is a key control variable.
+We use data by Wahl (2019) on town population sizes to compute a historical urban density score for each of our electoral districts.20

+- 2. Distance to the nearest major port: This measure reflects the distance to the nearest major port.
 As one of the ways the Black Death spread was through infected rats on trade ships, this is an important variable to include.
 It could also influence present-day outcomes by having a long-term impact on commerce levels and economic activity. - 3.
-Distance to the nearest medieval trade city: This measure reflects the distance to the nearest medieval trade city.
-The reason for inclusion is the same as above. - 4.
+Distance to the nearest medieval trade town: This measure reflects the distance to the nearest medieval trade town.
+The reason for inclusion is the same as above.21 - 4.
 Distance to the ocean: While major ports were the primary centers of sea trade, we do not have precise data on distance to minor ports.
 Therefore, we include distance to the ocean as a proxy. - 5.
+Distance to the nearest large river: Much trade took place on large, navigable rivers.
+Therefore, we include an additional control showing distance to the nearest large river. - 6.
 Elevation: Elevation could have an impact on the spread of the Black Death by affecting the accessibility of population centers to outsiders.
 It may also directly affect political-economic outcomes, making it an important control variable.